NREL/EnergyPlus/design/FY2018/NFP-error-enhancement.md

     "prefix": "AFN",
     "number": "002"
   },
+  "name": {
-  "name": "Opening Factor Too Large",
+    "en" : "Opening Factor Too Large"
+  }
+  "message": {
-  "message": [
+    "en" : [
-    "AirflowNetwork: The window or door opening factor is greater than 1.0 for Multizone:Surface \"{SurfaceName}\"", "The window or door opening factor is {OpeningFactor}" ],
+      "AirflowNetwork: The window or door opening factor is greater than 1.0 for Multizone:Surface \"{SurfaceName}\"", "The window or door opening factor is {OpeningFactor}" ]
+  },
   "recurring": {
+    "message": {
-    "message": [
+      "en" : [
         "AirflowNetwork: The window or door opening factor is greater than 1.0 for Multizone:Surface \"{SurfaceName}\", continues"
-    ],
+      ]
+    },
     "tracking": [
       {
         "parameter": "OpeningFactor",
         "type": "minmax"
       }
     ]
-  }
+  },
+  "documentation" : {
+    "en" : "A window or door opening factor is out of range and will be truncated to 1.0" }
 }
 ```